iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

 ![](/img/reproducibility.png) _DVC codifies data and machine learning experiments_

-Using DVC, data scientists can apply a regular Git flow to ML project sharing and collaboration (commits, branching, pull requests, etc.), the same way it works for software engineers.
+Using DVC, data scientists can apply a regular Git flow to project sharing and collaboration (commits, branching, pull requests, etc.), the same way it works for software engineers.

 ## Core Features